VibeVision/Concise-MultiTask-Model/README.md

 ```
 ---
 ## Introduction
 This globally-reasoned multi-task model enables scene understanding and performs instrument segmentation and tool-tissue interaction detection.
-Using a seque
+Using a sequential optimization technique, the proposed multi-task model outperforms other state-of-the-art single-task models on the MICCAI endoscopic vision challenge 2018 dataset.
+## How to Use
+ First, install the prerequisites mentioned.
+Then, follow t